AGProjects/sylk-mobile/README.md

 * Support for tablets and phones
 * Interoperable with SIP clients
 * Receive calls from the web
-* Self Soverign Identity checks (SSI)
+* Support for Self Soverign Identity (SSI)

 Messages are encrypted end-to-end using OpenPGP.

-SSI support is based on the hyperledger provided by Indy SDK and Animo SDK.
+SSI support is based on Hyperledger provided by Indy and Animo SDKs.

 ## Credits